Techtonica/curriculum/html/html.md

 ### Check for Understanding

-Instructor will do a code review with each apprentice once they've completed the HTML portion of the project.
+- Instructor will do a code review with each apprentice once they've completed the HTML portion of the project.
+- What are semantic and non-semantic elements in HTML?
+- How to write comments in HTML?
+- Why are indentation used in HTML?
+- How can we insert an image in a HTML document?
+- What does the line "<meta charset=“utf-8”>" mean?

 ### Supplemental Resources